trapcodeio/object-validator-pro/docs/validators.md

 Validator.addBulk(arrayOfValidators);
 ```

-The data return by `emailValidator` in the console results is an object that is the same with the Object declared in `arrayOfValidators`
+The data return by `emailValidator` in the console results is the same with the Objects manually declared in `arrayOfValidators`
-So you can populate `arrayOfValidators` anywhich way you find preferable.
+So you can populate `arrayOfValidators` any which way you find preferable.